Hidden Bose-Einstein Singularities in Correlated Electron Systems: Numerical Results

-Figure \ref{fig5} plots the density of states over $-0.5\!\leq\!\varepsilon\!\leq 0.5$ at five different temperatures obtained by a numerical analytic continuation of the self-energy based on the 6-point Pad\'e approximant \cite{VS77}.
-As seen there, the reduction in the density of states around the excitation threshold, called the {\it pseudogap behavior}, starts even from above $T_{1{\rm PR}}\!=\!0.100$ and become more and more conspicuous down through $T_{1{\rm PR}}$.
-The singular 1PR structure makes a reliable analytic continuation based on the 6-point Pad\'e approximant impossible below $T\!=\!
+Figure \ref{fig5} shows the density of states over $-0.5\!\leq\!\varepsilon\!\leq 0.5$ at five different temperatures obtained by a numerical analytic continuation of the self-energy based on the six-point Pad\'e approximant \cite{VS77}.
+As seen in this figure, the reduction in the density of states around the excitation threshold, called the {\it pseudogap behavior}, starts even from above $T_{1{\rm PR}}\!=\!0.100$ and becomes increasingly conspicuous down through $T_{1{\rm PR}}$.
+The singular 1PR structure makes a reliable analytic continuation based on the six-point Pad\'e approximant impossible below $T\!=\!
 0.098$, which is an issue to be clarified in the future.
-The present mechanism for the pseudogap behavior may also be relevant to those observed in high-$T_{\rm c}^{}$ superconductors, which still remains a matter of controversy \cite{TS99,NPK05,Matsuda17}.
-One of the possible candidates relevant to it in the present context is the electron-hole bubble $\chi_{GG}({\bf K}/2)$ at half the reciprocal lattice vector ${\bf K}$ corresponding to the antiferromagnetism.
-The scenario that $U\chi_{GG}({\bf K}/2)=1$ with $U>0$ is reached upon the emergence of the pseudogap without any explicit broken symmetries may be well worthy of giving detailed theoretical investigations.
+The present mechanism for the pseudogap behavior may explain those observed in ultracold atomic gases.\cite{SGJ08,GSDJPPS10} In this respect, it is worth noting that the pseudogap behavior has been reproduced qualitatively by numerical calculations on the negative-$U$ Hubbard model based on the dynamical mean-field theory,\cite{PB15,Sakai15} and attributed to the emergence of a pole in the self-energy in the strong-coupling low-temperature region;\cite{Sakai15} the present study can trace the microscopic origin of this pole to the second term of Eq.\ (\ref{dSigma_lambda}).
+Since the hidden singularity that we have found is general and may not depend on microscopic details of the model, it is interesting to explore in the future whether the present mechanism can explain the pseudogap observed in cuprate superconductors\cite{TS99,NPK05,Matsuda17} by taking an appropriate ${\bm q}$ for either $U\chi_{G\bar{G}}^{}({\bm q},0)\!=\!
+1$ or $U\chi_{GG}^{}({\bm q},0)\!=\!
+1$.

-It should be noted finally that the concept of the 1PR structure in the self-energy has emerged naturally in our effort of describing strongly correlated systems microscopically and numerically; without introducing Eqs.\ (\ref{Phi_lambda^n}) and (\ref{Phi_lambda}), we could not have obtained any finite solution of Dyson's and the Dyson-Gor'kov equations below $T_{1{\rm PR}}^{}$.
-In this respect, our model with a definite cutoff $k_{\rm c}\!=\!10$ may have been advantageous over the continuous one with ultraviolet divergences \cite{HRCZ07} in that no further renormalization of $U$, which may mask the singularities, is required.
+Note finally that the concept of the 1PR structure in the self-energy has emerged naturally in our effort to describe strongly correlated systems microscopically and numerically; without introducing Eqs.\ (\ref{Phi_lambda^n}) and (\ref{Phi_lambda}), we could not have obtained any finite solution of the Dyson and Dyson-Gor'kov equations below $T_{1{\rm PR}}^{}$.
+In this respect, our model with a definite cutoff $k_{\rm c}\!=\!10$ may have been advantageous over the continuous model with ultraviolet divergences \cite{HRCZ07} in that no further renormalization of $U$, which may mask the singularities, is required.